-Knee replacement surgery can relieve severe arthritis pain and may help you walk easier.
-Wear and tear, illness, or a knee injury can damage the cartilage around your knee bones and prevent the joint from working well.
-If your arthritis symptoms are severe, your doctor may recommend knee replacement.
+Knee replacement surgery can help with severe arthritis pain and may help you walk easier too.
+Wear and tear, illness, or a knee injury can damage the cartilage around your knee bones and keep the joint from working well.
+If arthritis symptoms are severe, your doctor may suggest knee replacement.

 What Is Knee Replacement?

-During knee replacement surgery, the surgeon removes damaged cartilage and bone from the knee joint and replaces them with a manmade joint.
-The operation is also called knee arthroplasty, and it's one of the most common orthopaedic surgeries in the U.S.
+During knee replacement surgery, the surgeon takes damaged cartilage and bone out of the knee joint and replaces them with a manmade joint.
+The operation is also called knee arthroplasty, and it's one of the most common bone surgeries in the U.S.

 Symptoms of Knee Arthritis

-Common types of arthritis include osteoarthritis, rheumatoid arthritis, and arthritis developed after an injury.
-Regardless of what type you have, the main symptoms of knee arthritis are pain, swelling, and stiffness in the knee.
-Over time, the knee may become so stiff that walking is hard or even impossible.
-You may have other symptoms too, depending on your specific type of arthritis.
+Common types of arthritis are osteoarthritis, rheumatoid arthritis, and arthritis that happens after an injury.
+No matter what type you have, the main symptoms of knee arthritis are pain, swelling, and stiffness in the knee.
+Over time, it may get so stiff that walking is hard or even impossible.
+You might have other symptoms too, depending on your type of arthritis.

 Osteoarthritis of the Knee

-The cartilage that cushions the knee joint can wear away as you age, allowing bone to rub against bone.
-The result is that normal motions of the knee become increasingly painful.
-This "wear and tear" is known as osteoarthritis, and it is most common in people over 50.
+The cartilage that cushions the knee joint can wear away as you age, so that bone rubs against bone.
+The result: Normal motions of the knee get more and more painful.
+This "wear and tear" is called osteoarthritis, and it is most common in people over 50.

 Rheumatoid arthritis is a chronic illness in which the body's immune system mistakenly attacks the joints, causing pain and swelling.
-While osteoarthritis may strike just one knee, rheumatoid arthritis tends to affect both sides of the body.
+While osteoarthritis can strike just one knee, rheumatoid arthritis tends to happen on both sides of the body.
 It can also affect the hands, wrists, and feet.
-RA can also cause other symptoms, such as fever and fatigue.
+RA can also cause other symptoms too, like fever and fatigue.

-In some cases, arthritis develops after an injury like breaking a knee bone or tearing one of the knee's ligaments.
-The arthritis may not occur right after the injury.
-Damaged bones or ligaments can lead to damaged cartilage over time, eventually causing pain and stiffness.
+In some cases, arthritis starts after an injury, like breaking a knee bone or tearing one of the ligaments.
+The arthritis might not happen right away.
+Damaged bones or ligaments can lead to damaged cartilage over time, causing pain and stiffness later on.